aleckeen/class-attendance-tracker/README.md

   folder.
   `$ cd class-attendance-tracker`

-#### Raspberry PI
+#### Raspberry Pi

-I tested this with a Raspberry PI model 4B 2GB RAM version with Raspbian installed.
+I tested this with a Raspberry Pi model 4B 2GB RAM version with Raspbian installed.
 I used the lite version of Raspbian but it should work with other versions as well.